SY07 Governing Control of Animals on University Property

 No person shall bring any animal into any University building, or permit any animal on any University public transportation facility.

-The aforementioned shall not apply to service animals, to authorized research conducted by a University department, to the use of an animal to carry out functional responsibilities of a University department, or to an animal hospital or to a shelter designed and constructed to house animals.
+The aforementioned shall not apply to service animals, service animals in training, assistant animals approved as a reasonable accomodation by the appropriate University office, authorized research conducted by a University department, the use of an animal to carry out functional responsibilities of a University department, or an animal hospital or to a shelter designed and constructed to house animals.

 A person having an animal in a building or on the property in violation of these regulations, and who refuses to comply with the regulations upon the request of a responsible person, may be subject to arrest for trespass if he/she fails to depart the property.